nsum/ms3-hotel-task-manager/README.md

 ## Bugs & Fixes
-- login_required decorator needs fix
+- login_required decorator was throwing an error instead of redirecting when unlogged users tried to access restricted pages.
+    Fixed by using: is_logged = session.get("user")
+        if is_logged is None: ...

+        instead of if session["user"] is None

+## Features
+### Back End
+- Session expiry after some time of inactivity
-    - is user not logged in and tries to access restricted area, throws and error instead of redirecting to login
+- Redirects to home page if unlogged user tries to access any of the pages login is required for
+- Redirects to task page if non-admin or non-mgmt user tries to access admin & mgmt pages

+### Front End
+-